creatis-myriad/creatis-myriad.github.io/collections/_posts/2023-01-04-Transfer-Learning.md

 **Conclusion**:

-* There is no performance barrier between P-T models: they are in the same basin of the loss landscape.
+* There is no performance barrier between P-T models: "pre-trained weights guide the optimization to a flat basin of the loss landscape".
 * RI-T models present a performance barrier, even with equal random initializations: they are in different basins of the loss landscape.
 * P-T models have better generalization capacities.